Latest News On Ticket Sales For AEW Double Or Nothing

-This year’s AEW Double Or Nothing pay-per-view will take place on Sunday, May 29 from the T-Mobile Arena in Las Vegas, Nevada.
-The announced start time is 7:30pm ET or 4:30pm local time, which is likely when The Buy-In will begin.
+The 2022 AEW Double Or Nothing pay-per-view will air this Sunday from the T-Mobile Arena in Las Vegas, Nevada.
+You can order the PPV via FITE.tv by clicking here..

 SUN MAY 29, 2022 – 4:30 PM